CBD vs THC: What's the Difference?

-Delta-9 THC (Δ9-Tetrahydrocannabinol) - which is commonly referred to as simply THC - is the well known psychoactive compound that produces the high associated with recreational marijuana use.
-THC is most commonly found in marijuana strains that are bred to maximize these psychoactive properties.
-See our guide for this cannabinoid for more information.
+Delta-9 THC (Δ9-Tetrahydrocannabinol) - Commonly referred to as simply THC this is the well known psychoactive compound in cannabis that produces the high.
+Marijuana strains that are generally bred to maximize the amount of THC present in order to increase potency.

-CBD (Cannabidiol) is the new rockstar cannabinoid that made its big push into the public spotlight in 2013.
-Unlike THC, CBD does not produce psychoactive effects and is actually known to reduce the effects of THC.
+CBD (Cannabidiol) - Unlike THC, CBD does not produce psychoactive effects and is actually known to ease the harsher pshycoactive properties of THC.
 This molecule has been growing in popularity thanks to a wide range of supporting research and widespread use.
-CBD is most commonly found in special strains of hemp which are grown to maximize CBD content while minimizing THC content.
-The growth in popularity of CBD has also led marijuana cultivators to focus on growing high-CBD strains.
-See our guide for this cannabinoid for more information.
+CBD is most commonly found in hemp plants which are grown to maximize CBD content while minimizing THC content.

 Medical Benefits of CBD & THC